qzaidi/qzaidi.github.com/_posts/2012-07-05-phantomjs-require.markdown

 Phantomjs scripts look deceptively similar to node.js, but it is not node.js.
 When using it for testing, I missed the ability to create and require modules of my own.
 After all, regular phantom code looks like this.

-{% highlight javascript %}
+{% highlight javascript%}
 var page = require('webpage').create();
 var system = require('system');
 {% endhighlight %}

-However, requiring a module of your own returns a weird error.
+However, requiring a module of your own throws a weird error.

-{% highlight bash %}
+{% highlight bash%}
 $phantomjs
 phantomjs> var x = require('./test')
 Unknown module ./test for require()